Below are answers to the most frequently asked questions about reducing, reusing and recycling. If you have an additional question, please contact us.

 Farmingdale, New York 11735-9008

 You can recycle your yard trimmings at home!
-Receive a FREE copy of the Yardwaste at Home Handbook from the Hamilton County Department of Environmental Services by calling the Recycling Hotline at 513-946-7766 or click here to download a copy.
+Receive a FREE copy of the Yardwaste at Home Handbook from the Hamilton County Department of Environmental Services by clicking here to download a copy.
 This handbook gives valuable information on topics such as composting, vermicomposting and organic gardening.

 How can I recycle or properly dispose of my latex paint?